-Research shows that the amino acid NAC as well as Green Tea may decrease the risk of developing upper respiratory tract infections, including the flu (NAC and Green Tea) and cold viruses (Green Tea).
+Numerous clinical studies show that NAC and Green Tea may decrease the risk of developing upper respiratory tract infections, including the flu (NAC and Green Tea) and cold viruses (Green Tea).

 NAC is a stable form of the amino acid Cysteine.
 It is used by the body to make glutathione, a very important antioxidant.
 Studies show that people with illnesses associated with a breakdown of the immune system are often deficient in glutathione.
 Taking NAC throughout flu and cold season has been shown to decrease the risk of contracting the flu in both college-aged and elderly subjects.
 NAC is mucolytic; meaning it has the added benefit of helping to break up mucous.

 Click here for Independent Research Studies on NAC

 Green Tea contains organic compounds with antiviral properties that can help to battle influenza strains.
 Green tea supplements in capsule form may prevent some cold and flu symptoms, and green tea in liquid form can help to relieve nasal congestion.

 The following nutrients also help to support immune system function and may improve resistance to the flu virus:

 Medicinal Mushrooms such as Maitake mushroom, Shiitake mushroom, and Reishi mushroom can help strengthen the immune system by activating or modulating T-cell function, NK cells, macrophages, T-lymphocytes, and cytokines supporting your ability to resist infection.